RocketSoftware/rocket-mvbasic/docs/usage/GroupView.md

 Here is the `default` configuration:

 ```
-“default”: {
+"default": {
-    “delimiter”: “.”,
+    "delimiter": ".",
-    “level”: 2
+    "level": 2
 }
 ```

 `delimiter` specifies the character(s) to use to separate the file names.
-For example, if specifying the “.” delimiter, the file “SAMPLE.BASIC.PROGRAM” is separated to 3 parts: “SAMPLE”, ”BASIC” and “PROGRAM”.
+For example, if specifying the "." delimiter, the file "SAMPLE.BASIC.PROGRAM" is separated to 3 parts: "SAMPLE", "BASIC" and "PROGRAM".

-Both single character and multiple character delimiters are supported in “delimiter”, but for readability, we recommend using only single character.
+Both single character and multiple character delimiters are supported in "delimiter", but for readability, we recommend using only single character.

 `level` specifies how to combine group names based on the separated parts of the file names.

-For example, there are three files: “SAMPLE.BASIC.FILE”, “SAMPLE.BASIC.CODE” and “SAMPLE.BASIC.PROGRAM”.
-These three files all have a uniform file name format in the first two parts of the files: “SAMPLE.BASIC”.
+For example, there are three files: "SAMPLE.BASIC.FILE", "SAMPLE.BASIC.CODE" and "SAMPLE.BASIC.PROGRAM".
+These three files all have a uniform file name format in the first two parts of the files: "SAMPLE.BASIC".

 These can be placed into one group.

-If “level” is set to 2, then these will be placed into the group “SAMPLE.BASIC”.
-If “level” is set to 1, then these will be placed into the group “SAMPLE”.
+If "level" is set to 2, then these will be placed into the group "SAMPLE.BASIC".
+If "level" is set to 1, then these will be placed into the group "SAMPLE".

-As you can see, “level” specifies that the default group name contains the number of the same parts in file names.
-If “level” is set to an invalid number (for example, -1), then default value of 2 is used instead.
+As you can see, "level" specifies that the default group name contains the number of the same parts in file names.
+If "level" is set to an invalid number (for example, -1), then default value of 2 is used instead.

 Files that do not have similar name formats will not be placed into any groups.